-Students may request advanced standing toward the MDiv, MA(BTS), MAML, MAGL, and GSD.
+Students may request advanced standing toward the MDiv, MA(BTS), MAML, and GSD.
 Advanced standing may also be granted for the Bible and theology courses only in the MAC.
-No advanced standing is granted toward the MABL and ThM degrees.

 Shared Credit toward a Second Master's Degree

 Shared Credit refers to counting credits from one master's degree toward those required for a second master's degree (what some call "stackable credentials") through the same institution.
 Shared credit can occur when students complete one program before beginning the second or may occur when they are enrolled in both degrees simultaneously.
 Students may only be enrolled in up to two degree programs simultaneously.
 Shared credit is applicable to most degree programs with some limitations pertaining to the ThM and MAC degrees.
 Here are two common examples of shared credit: